sbb-design-systems/lyne-components/src/components/sbb-header-action/readme.md

 <sbb-header-action expand-from='medium'>Text</sbb-header-action>
 ```

-### Link/button properties
+### Link / button properties

+As the [sbb-link](/docs/components-sbb-link--docs) and the [sbb-button](/docs/components-sbb-button--docs),
-As the [sbb-link](../sbb-link/readme.md), the component can be internally rendered as a button or as a link,
+the component can be internally rendered as a button or as a link,
 depending on the value of the `href` property, so the associated properties are available
 (`href`, `target`, `rel` and `download` for link; `type`, `name`, `value` and `form` for button).